Creating Your First Project

 Project Description - A description of your project that is shown to users on the home page

-Project Manager - The BugNET user who manages this project
+Project Manager - The BugNET user who manages this project, for information use only and displays on the home page for each project.

 Allow Issue Voting - Allow users to vote on their favourite issues